Robert-W/mern-kit/README.md

 4. Open `localhost:3000`.

 ## Architecture
-The architecture got it's inspiration from a project I worked on that is service oriented.
-Each folder in src contains all the routes, models, controllers, components, scripts, templates, and configurations necessary for it to integrate with the application.
-A 'service' folder structure looks like the following:
+The architecture should be fairly straight-forward.
+There are three main folders, `client`, `server`, and `config`. `config` contains all the main configurations, scripts, environment settings, strategies, and some utilities. `client` contains components, css, tests, webpack.config.js, and a root index.js entry file. `server` contains any server related code and test, such as models, routes, controllers, views, scripts, tests, schemas (for graphql), and anything else needed.
+Below is an example of what the base architecture with a `sample` service looks like.

 ```
-sample
+config
+  |- env
+  |- lib
+  |- scripts
+  |- strategies
+  |- assets.js
+  |- config.js
+  |- utilities.js
+  |- jest.config.js
-  |- README.md
+  |- webpack.config.js
+client
-  |- client
+  |- sample
     |- components
     |- css
-    |- sample.js
+    |- index.js
     |- webpack.config.js
+server
-  |- server
+  |- sample
     |- controllers
+    |- models
     |- routes
-    |- models
-  |- script
-    |- sample.database.js
+    |- scripts
     |- tests
-    |- mocha
-    |- jest
     |- views
       |- index.pug
 ```

 ## Commands